 Delete an assigned certificate

 You can delete an assigned certificate.

 - 1 From Configure, choose Security > Trusted Certificates. - 2 Hover the cursor over the certificate you want to delete.
-Noticed the Delete icon (trash can) displays. - 3 Click the Delete icon.
+Notice the Delete icon (trash can) is displayed. - 3 Click the Delete icon.